webqit/quantum-js/README.md

 > A Custom Element Example

-This example uses it's `render()` method to open a reactive context.
+This custom element has it's `render()` method as a Subscript Function.

 ```js
 // Outer dependency